 To better keep the public informed about electrical safety, Home Safe organizes monthly seminars in different neighbourhoods.

-“We pick the seminar areas based on need,” Tim Birnie explains, “maybe there was an electrical fire in this area, or the neighbourhood is full of older homes and so we think it’s a good fit.”
+“We pick the seminar areas based on need,” Tim Birnie explains, “maybe there was an electrical fire in this area or the neighbourhood is full of older homes, and so we think it’s a good fit.”

 These safety seminars feature different speakers and different topics on common electrical hazards found in homes.
-The purpose of these events are to educate homeowners about the warning signs of electrical hazards, what they can do if they encounter any warning signs and how to prevent electrical hazards in the future.
+The purpose of these events is to educate homeowners about the warning signs of electrical hazards, what they can do if they encounter any warning signs and how to prevent electrical hazards in the future.

-Our seminars are free and open to the public.
+Seminars are free and open to the public.
 Those interested in attending any upcoming events are encouraged to check out our events page for more details.

 Recommendations For Hiring The Best Electrical Contractor:

-While we thank you for taking the time to visit our website, we know that you may be considering other organizations for your electrical work but before you commit to one, review these important recommendations:
+While we thank you for taking the time to visit our website, we know that you may be considering other organizations for your electrical work, but before you commit to one review these important recommendations:

 1. Only hire a Licensed Electrical Contractor (please refer to the LEC section above): It is against the law to hire any electrician or contractor that isn’t properly licensed by the Electrical Safety Authority.
 Failing to hire a licensed professional means you are putting your life, your home and your insurance at risk.
 You can ask to see their ESA license number if you are unsure.

 2. Consider the contractors scope of services: Can this organization solve your specific need?
 You should be able to find a list of services on their website.